 There are programs for all ages here, including hands-on activities for children as young as preschool.
 Come by for a self-guided tour, or attend one of the official presentations for more information on the facilities.

-There is a lot on offer here, like tea time, game nights, and a walking community.
+Much is on offer here, like tea time, game nights, and a walking community.
 More hands-on activities include wood and metalworking demonstrations, blacksmithing classes, and other workshops.
-For more info about the area check out the local Family History Concierge.
+Check out the local Family History Concierge for more info about the area.
+The City of Troy works to preserve its heritage engagingly in conjunction with the Troy Historical Society.
+This feature is fun for any visitor seeking to learn about Troy or refresh themselves on American history.

 See Related: Best Things to do in Fargo, North Dakota

 2. The Bhartiya Temple